The Prost80 Initiative: Virtual Fundraising Ideas you could do in 80 days, hours, minutes or seconds!

 - To help raise funds to support Prostate Scotland’s awareness, information and support activities to support men and their families affected by prostate cancer and disease (there are now over 27,000 men in Scotland living with Prostate Cancer) and to help increase the survival rate even further to more than 80%

 What is virtual fundraising?
 Virtual fundraising is all about taking part in an activity no matter where you are, and whenever you can.
 By sharing your activity online you’ll inspire your friends, family, colleagues or neighbours to sponsor you.
 It’s a great way to interact with them online and keep in touch.
-There are other easy ways to support Prostate Scotland too, if you prefer not to undertake an activity
+We’ve listed our suggestions for virtual fundraising activities below:

-All activities undertaken should follow the current Scottish Government COVID 19 advice on staying home, staying safe and on exercise and social distancing.
+Please stay safe – exercise activities undertaken should follow the current Scottish Government COVID 19 advice on staying safe and on exercise and social distancing.

 Get Physical 80!

 Challenge yourself and a friend online, or a member of your household to a fitness activity every day for one day or even 8 days: can you do 80 burpees, press-ups or dance routines?
 Can you earn a donation for each activity – or do them all in your home, your street, local park or back garden in one day, Mini Olympic style?
-Set up your fundraising page and share it with friends and family.
-In your social media and email, you can link to our website and tag Prostate Scotland on Facebook and on Twitter
+The 2.6 Challenge from the organisers of the London Marathon, has loads of suggestions and inspiration from sporting stars if this type of challenge appeals to you.

 Get Quizzical 80!